How the Commodities Market Turned in 2016

 During those years, most all commodities posted record highs as the U.S. dollar was weak and global interest rates moved lower.

 The global financial crisis in 2008 caused lots of volatility to hit markets across all asset classes and commodities were no exception.
 However, the accommodative central bank policies of quantitative easing and low short-term interest rates that followed the 2008 financial debacle were highly supportive for raw material prices.
 Quantitative easing is a central bank tool that allows a monetary authority to purchase sovereign (and sometimes corporate) debt issues.
-QE allows central banks to influence medium and longer term interest rates as they print money to buy bonds.
+QE allows central banks to influence medium and longer-term interest rates as they print money to buy bonds.
 Additionally, when these monetary authorities decrease short-term interest rates, it stimulates inflationary pressures by encouraging borrowing and spending and inhibiting saving.

-Commodity prices tend to response to inflationary pressures, and that is why they appreciated dramatically from 2008-2011 as central banks embarked on a stimulative warpath to fight deflationary and recessionary pressures in domestic as well as the global economy.
+Commodity prices tend to respond to inflationary pressures, and that is why they appreciated dramatically from 2008-2011 as central banks embarked on a stimulative warpath to fight deflationary and recessionary pressures in domestic as well as the global economy.

 The U.S. economy is the world’s largest and when it started to become clear that risks following the 2008 crisis were on the decline, the central bank began to send signals that QE would end and short-term interest rates would not remain at zero forever.